Home > Business > Logistics purchasing > Supplier, key profession in the supply chain

 • Ability to analyse and summarise

-• Relational ease, listening skills and negotiation skills
+• Good interpersonal skills, listening skills and negotiating skills

-Remuneration and salary progression for a supplier vary depending on their experience.
-For beginners, the range is €22,000 to €28,000 gross per year.
-Experienced profiles can count on a salary ranging from €28,000 to €45,000 gross per year.
-On average, the gross annual salary is around €37,000.
+The remuneration and salary progression for a procurement technician vary according to experience.
+For beginners, the range is €22,000 to €28,000 gross per annum.
+Experienced candidates can expect to earn between €28,000 and €45,000 gross per annum.
+The average gross annual salary is around €37,000.

-What are the attractions and constraints of the supplying profession?
+What are the attractions and constraints of being a procurement officer?

 • Many daily challenges